margoemont/margoemont.github.io/index.md

 {% capture text %}

 I am currently an Instructor in Medicine at Beth Israel Deaconess Medical Center/Harvard Medical School, in the lab of Dr. Evan Rosen.
-See here for more details, including grant funding and mentorship and teaching experience.
+Click below for more details, including grant funding and mentorship and teaching experience.

 {%
   include button.html
   link="about"
-  text="About me"
+  text="My CV"
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"